ClueReader: Heterogeneous Graph Attention Network for Multi-hop Machine Reading Comprehension: Experiments

 \subsection{Experiments Settings}

-We exploit \nltk \cite{DBLP:conf/acl/Bird06} toolkit to tokenize the support documents, candidates and then split the query $q=\{s, r, ?\}$ into relation $r$ and subject entity $s$.
-All the text spans matching with candidates $C_q$ are extracted as mention nodes $V_{men}$, and the \spacy \footnote{https://spacy.io} is used to extract the named entities and noun phrases from texts as reasoning nodes $V_{rea}$.
-We concatenate \glove \cite{DBLP:conf/emnlp/PenningtonSM14} and n-gram character embeddings \cite{DBLP:conf/emnlp/HashimotoXTS17} to obtain 400-dimensional word embeddings which are input to encoder layer, and the out of vocabulary words are presented with random vectors.
-The word embedding is set to be fixed in \WikiHop's experiment and trainable in \MedHop's.
-We implement our \crname model with \pytorch and \pyg \cite{DBLP:journals/corr/abs-1903-02428}.
-The \nx \cite{Schult08exploringnetwork} is utilized to visualize the reading graph, the weights of node pairs, and the selections of nodes.
+We exploited \nltk \cite{DBLP:conf/acl/Bird06} toolkit to tokenize the support documents and candidates, then split the query $q=\{s, r, a^*\}$ into relation $r$ and subject entity $s$.
+All the named entities matching with candidates $C_q$ were extracted as mention nodes $\mathscr{V}_{men}$, and the \spacy \footnote{https://spacy.io} was used to extract the named entities and noun phrases from texts as reasoning nodes $\mathscr{V}_{rea}$.
+We concatenated \glove \cite{pennington2014glove} and n-gram character embeddings \cite{DBLP:conf/emnlp/HashimotoXTS17} to obtain 400-dimensional word embeddings, which were input to the encoder layer.
+The out-of-vocabulary words were presented with random vectors.
+The word embedding was fixed in \WikiHop experiment and trainable on \MedHop.
+We implemented the \crname model with \pytorch and \pyg \cite{DBLP:journals/corr/abs-1903-02428}. \nx \cite{Schult08exploringnetwork} was utilized to visualize the reading graph, the weights of node pair weights, and node selections.